leoloso/leoloso.com/src/posts/demonstrating-pop-api-graphql-on-steroids.md

 By now, we have translated the post content to all different unique languages.
 Next, let's add the corresponding translation for each user, creating a new property `userPostData`.

-To achieve this, we will make use of directive `<forEach>` which iterates over an array, and passes each array item to its nested directive `<applyFunction>` through expression `%value%`.
+To achieve this, we will make use of directive `<forEach>` which iterates over an array, and passes each array item to its composed directive `<applyFunction>` through expression `%value%`.
 This directive then executes function `arrayAddItem` on each item, which adds an element (the translated post content) to an array (the user data).
 In order to deduce the selected language, it uses functions `extract` to get the `lang` property from the user data array, then injects it into `sprintf` to generate the corresponding `postContent-languagecode` property, which is then retrieved from the current object (the root) and placed under property `postContent` on the array.
 All field arguments needed by function `arrayAddItem` are injected by the directive `<applyFunction>` on runtime through the array defined in argument `addArguments`.

 ```php
 self.